Shane32/Argon2/README.md

 | `salt` | The salt used to generate the hash, base-64 encoded |
 | `hash` | The hash of the password, base-64 encoded |

-The length of the salt is determined by the desired hash length.

 Example:

 ```